cavaunpeu/willwolf.io-source/content/life/my-readme.md

 ```
 heya. how goes? how was your weekend? what are you working on today?

-i'm tweaking our model. i should be done this evening. i'll let you know when finished.
+i'm tweaking our model. i should be done this evening. i'll let you know when i'm finished.
 ```

-I can imagine this style coming across as *cold, aggravated, even passive-aggressive.* Of course, this is *not* my aim.
-Properly capitalized text is too much effort for too little reward.
-Punctuation helps me speak declaratively and stay organized.
-I'm happy as I type!
-Promise.
+This (textual) tone may seem curt and cold.
+In reality, it's not.
+Punctuation helps me keep my thoughts organized and speak succinctly.
+Capitalization is far too much effort for far too little reward.

 # My communication style

-I speak directly about non-sensitive manners.
+I speak directly in (non-sensitive) professional conversations.
 I ask questions, plainly, like: "Why did you make that choice?
-How much time and effort will that cost?
-What other solutions did you consider?"
+How many hours will that take?
+What other solutions did you consider?

-Good science is like a personal chef trying to discover the dish you like most: she'll place food on the plate, you'll take a bite, you'll provide feedback, and she'll iterate.
-This only works if it is clear to all parties what the dish is and what you truly thought.
-Otherwise, progress is difficult.

-In this vein, explicit communication is crucial.
+In science, explicit communication of hypotheses, methods, and outcomes is crucial.
 Clarifying questions are sexy.
 Sanity checks are king.
-A simple, clear, shared understanding of where we are and where we're not is the name of the game.
+My proefessional brain lives in this space; speaking directly keeps my feet on this particular ground, and moves me and my team forward.

 # When I have energy

 I'm a morning person.
-My most productive coding/technical hours are between 8 am and 12 pm.
-In the afternoons, I'd ideally spend my time talking to other people, e.g. in 1 on 1's, team meetings, etc.
+My most productive technical hours are between 8 am and 12 pm.
+Ideally, I spend these hours writing code, undistracted.
+In the afternoons, I prefer talking to others.
+Ideally, I spend these hours in 1 on 1's, planning, retros, etc.

 # How to message me